Dental Assistant Schools

 - Upon program completion, you will be eligible to take the CDA exam.

-- Hands-on experience and quality training are a valuable asset to any employer.
+- Hands-on experience and quality training are valuable assets to any employer.

 - The opportunity for advancement is readily available if you want to pursue expanded functions in dental assisting.